QilinGu/help-me-match/README.md

 ![alt text](https://github.com/ajrcodes/help-me-match/blob/master/image_HelpMeMatch.png "Help Me Match")

 #Goal of this project
-While I'm happy with the actual premise of this application, I really used this project as a learning experience over my sophomore year summer.
-I started off with some tutorials online to learn the basics of Swift, but I wanted something to just run with and actual create something tangible.
-Even though it's not completely finished and polished, I'm happy with how its coming and the progress I've made.
+While I'm happy with the actual premise of this application, this project was used mainly as a learning experience over my sophomore year summer.
+I was initially interested in mobile app development, so I started off by watching and reading some tutorials online to learn the basics of Swift.
+But I still didn't know "where to go next" in a sense, and felt like I needed something to just run with when I wanted to program.
+I'm pretty big into fashion, so this application became a way for me to bridge two of my passions in a productive way.
-###What I gained while working on this project:
+###While working on this project, I gained...
 - Proficiency in Swift
-- Understanding of the MVC design pattern
+- An understanding of the MVC design pattern
 - Familiarity and working knowledge of Cocoa Touch
-- Ability to use Xcode efficiently (including Interface Builder and Auto Layout)
+- The ability to use Xcode efficiently (including Interface Builder and Auto Layout)
-- Practice using GitHub
+- Experience with GitHub
-- Practice parsing through MANY Stack Overflow posts to find what I needed
+- The skill of parsing through Stack Overflow posts

-**Above all else, I learned that my CS education could be translated to the real world...** and that was pretty cool.
+**And, above all else, I learned that my CS education could be translated to the real world...** and that was pretty cool.

 #In progress: